 Even more important, which roof do you need?
 When you come to us at RROG, we’ll help you pick the perfect roof for your house, whether you’re paying for it out of your own pocket or are using insurance.

 If you need a new roof, we’d love to answer any questions you have about the various kinds that we’ve detailed in today’s blog.
-We’ve been doing this for nearly 20 years, and we’re ready to get you the best roof possible.
+We’ve been providing roofing services for nearly 20 years, and we’re ready to get you the best roof possible.
 Click here to contact us today!